avaneev/a5hash/README.md

 hash function tries to handle BM, in general it is impossible to completely "fix" BM without reducing hash function's performance.

-While statistically speaking, a hash function's state may transitively become zero, and this is a probable outcome, it becomes problematic, if hash function can't recover from it quickly, and retain the seeded state. `a5hash` instantly recovers from occasional BM (via the addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
+While statistically speaking, a hash function's state may transiently become zero, and this is a probable outcome, it becomes problematic if hash function can't recover from it quickly, and retain the seeded state. `a5hash` instantly recovers from occasional BM (via the addition of `val01` and `val10` constants), with its further state being unknown, if the `UseSeed` is unknown.
 On the contrary, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known.

-Another issue is that NxN bit multiplication that yields zero, discards a half of 2\*N bit input completely, potentially leading to collisions.
+Another issue is that NxN bit multiplication which yields zero, discards a half of 2\*N bit input completely, potentially leading to collisions.
 The "protected" `rapidhash` tries to tackle this issue, but doing so, it creates another issue: combining inputs on adjacent iterations without transformation, which also yields collisions, but in a veiled manner.
 Also, if BM happens at